GSA-TTS/10x-website/reports/fy22-impact-report/02-in-review.md

 ### American Rescue Plan.

-_On March 11, 2021, President Biden signed the American Rescue Plan (ARP) Act into law.
+<p class="text-italic">On March 11, 2021, President Biden signed the American Rescue Plan (ARP) Act into law.
 This $1.9 trillion coronavirus rescue package is designed to boost the country’s recovery from the severe economic and health effects of the COVID-19 pandemic.
 In addition to addressing the public health and economic crises, the ARP provides funding to modernize technology and improve cybersecurity across the federal government.
 The fund that makes 10x possible is called the Federal Citizen Services Fund (FCSF).
 The FCSF received $150 million as part of the ARP to support government-wide citizen-facing services.
 Some of that funding came to 10x.
-We want to be open and transparent about how we are using these funds  and will cover some of the projects we supported in FY22 using ARP funding._
+We want to be open and transparent about how we are using these funds  and will cover some of the projects we supported in FY22 using ARP funding.</p>

 #### Identity Alerts for Government